dawoodjee/zeroinvoice/docs/expenses.rst

 You can create a new expense directly from the Expenses list page by clicking on the blue New Expense + button located at the top right side of the page.
 The Expenses / Create page will open.

-To ensure your business records are meticulous and organized, enter all your expenses in to your ZerosInvoice account.
+To ensure your business records are meticulous and organized, enter all your expenses in to your Zero Invoice account.
 It's the perfect way to keep track, keep up to date and even invoice clients directly for expenses you've accrued while on the job.
-Managing and invoicing expenses on ZerosInvoice is so easy – but the first step is logging the expense.
+Managing and invoicing expenses on Zero Invoice is so easy – but the first step is logging the expense.
 Here's how to do it.

 To create an expense, click on the Expenses tab on the main taskbar.
 Select New Expense from the drop-down menu and the Expenses / Create page will open.